defisym/IMKit/Src/3rdLib/OpenSSL/ReadMe.md

 If you are looking for OpenSSL binaries, you can find them [here](https://github.com/openssl/openssl/wiki/Binaries).

 [OpenSSL 3.0.16 LTS ZIP x64+x86](https://kb.firedaemon.com/support/solutions/articles/4000121705#Download-OpenSSL) is used in this project.

+The file structure should be like this:

+openssl-3.0
+ └x64
+  └bin
+  └include
+  └lib
+ └x64
+  └bin
+  └include
+  └lib